TMD20/PT-Muxer/README.md

 - Given the order subs will be added to the enabled sub section, based on either order that you pass or alphabetically order.
 - Every English Subtitle will be added to the enabled sub section
 - For other Languages only the first track will be added. --sortpref has no effect, this is only based on the order of the track

+# Sites
+General speaking other then track sorting sites will be similar.
+One difference is typically in the final name of the mkv

+## Blutopia
+Blutopia has a decent validator for checking if a remux is valid.
+It not 100 percent but gives a general Idea